izivkov/CasioGShockSmartSync/README.md

 ## Announcements

 We have added Bulgarian, Arabic, Japanese, French, Spanish, German, Russian, Chinese (simplified) support.
-If you see mistakes or have suggestions for the translations, please create an issue ant tell us about it.
+If you see mistakes or have suggestions for the translations, please create an issue and tell us about it.

 We have now completed the migration to [Jetpack Compose](https://developer.android.com/compose) and Material 3 design.